-Welcome to the Department of HE Law, Leadership & Business and in particular the Foundation Year Law.
+Welcome to the Department of HE Law, Leadership & Business and in particular the Foundation Degree in Policing.

-This handbook provides you with information about your Foundation Year Law course the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.
-The Foundation Year is validated by Leeds City College.
+This handbook provides you with information about your Foundation Degree in Policing course (which is validated by Leeds City College), the school, your responsibilities as a student, support available to you, in addition to information about assessment and other regulatory issues.